RayCrafter/cookiecutter-django/README.rst

      :target: https://travis-ci.org/RayCrafter/cookiecutter-django?branch=master
      :alt: Build Status

 A cookiecutter_ template for Django.
 This is a fork from https://github.com/pydanny/cookiecutter-django.
+Thanks for the awesome template!

 .. _cookiecutter: https://github.com/audreyr/cookiecutter